Why Does the U.S. Have So Few Passenger Trains?

 Key Points:

-- The Model T made car ownership affordable for the average American.
+- The Model T Revolution: The introduction of the Model T by Ford made car ownership affordable for the average American.
+Its impact was transformative, as it allowed families to travel with unprecedented freedom.

 The U.S. government has historically prioritized highway and air travel over rail travel.
 The 1956 Federal-Aid Highway Act, which created the Interstate Highway System, was a landmark moment in American transportation.
 This extensive network of highways made car travel convenient and efficient, reducing the need for long-distance passenger trains.
 Similarly, the aviation industry saw significant investment and growth, offering faster travel options over long distances.